VTFC/Codex/_posts/2016-11-07-how-we-would-do-a-company-update.md

 ---
 ID: 11
+post_title: >
-post_title: How we would do a company update
+  How we would do a company update
+  Bungalow
 author: vtfcp2
 post_date: 2016-11-07 20:30:41
 post_excerpt: ""